Say goodbye to the days of having your eggs scrambled or over-easy. From now on, you’ll want to serve those eggs as light, fluffy clouds.

-Preheat oven to 375 F. Line a baking sheet with parchment paper or lightly grease it.
+1. Preheat the oven to 375 F. Lightly grease a baking sheet or line it with parchment paper.

-Divide eggs, setting yolks individually into small bowls.
+2. Divide the eggs, setting yolks individually into small bowls.
 In a medium-sized bowl, add the whites and whip them to soft peaks.
-Whisk salt into egg whites.
+Whisk salt into the egg whites.

-Divide egg whites into four “clouds” on your prepared baking sheet.
+3. Divide the egg whites into four “clouds” on your prepared baking sheet.
 Use a spoon to make a depression in the top of each one, then slide an egg yolk into it.
-Sprinkle each cloud with 1 1/2 to 2 teaspoons Parmesan cheese.
+Sprinkle each cloud with 1½-2 teaspoons of Parmesan cheese.

-Bake eggs in clouds until set and golden brown, about 14-15 minutes.
+4. Bake the eggs in clouds until set and golden brown, about 14-15 minutes.
 For runnier yolks, reduce baking time to 11-12 minutes.
-Serve immediately.